FENGGENYU/CVPR2019_PartNet/README.md

 ### Usage: Demo
 Require 3GB RAM on the GPU and 5sec to run.
-This script takes as input a 2048*6 pointcloud (from ShapeNet).
+This script takes as input a normalized 2048*6 pointcloud (Sampled from ShapeNet).
 Please download Pre-trained weights of airplane first.
 ```
 python test_demo.py
 ```